 3. How can I prevent muscle loss?

-Eating a high protein diet, having good fats in your diet and sticking with resistance training.
+Eating a high protein diet, having good fats in your diet, and stick with resistance training.

 4. Are there any supplements I can consume to aid muscle gain?

 TONEOP is a platform dedicated to improving and maintaining good health through a comprehensive range of goal-oriented diet plans and recipes.
 It also intends to provide value-added content to our consumers.